feature-engine/feature_engine/docs/contribute/index.rst

 ==========

-Feature-engine is an open source project, originally designed to support the online course `Feature Engineering for Machine Learning in Udemy <https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO>`_, but has now gained popularity and supports transformations beyond those taught in the course.
+Feature-engine is an open source project, originally designed to support the online course `Feature Engineering for Machine Learning <https://courses.trainindata.com/p/feature-engineering-for-machine-learning>`_, but has now gained popularity and supports transformations beyond those taught in the course.